 Conclusion

-The "Gaming: Malta & Beyond" event highlighted Malta’s strengths as an emerging hub for gaming and esports, while also addressing the challenges that lie ahead.
-The panelists emphasized the need for continued collaboration between industry, government, and academia to ensure Malta’s gaming sector can thrive on a global scale.
-From game development and publishing to education and esports, the event provided a comprehensive roadmap for the future of gaming in Malta.
+The Gaming: Malta & Beyond event showcased Malta’s strengths as an emerging hub for gaming and esports, while addressing the challenges that remain.
+Panelists stressed the importance of continued collaboration between industry, government, and academia to ensure Malta’s gaming sector can thrive on the global stage.
+From game development and publishing to education and esports, the event offered a comprehensive roadmap for the future of gaming in Malta.